gruntwork-io/boilerplate/README.md

 #### The boilerplate.yml file

 The `boilerplate.yml` file is used to configure `boilerplate`.
 The file is optional.
-If you don't specify it, you can still use Go templating in your templates, but no variables or dependencies will be available.
+If you don't specify it, you can still use Go templating in your templates so long as you specify the `--missing-config-action ignore` option, but no variables or dependencies will be available.

 `boilerplate.yml` uses the following syntax: